San Diego High-Interest Private Schools Compared: Bishop's, Parker, LJCDS Deep Data

 San Diego School Rankings Are Misleading: A Metric That Changes Everything

 Niche A+ ratings and GreatSchools 10/10 may reflect community wealth, not school quality.
-VOSD's new Income vs. Test Score Metric, developed with UCSD, reveals the truth about SDUHSD's four high schools — including a 50-point gap between CCA and La Costa Canyon.
+VOSD's new Income vs. Test Score Metric, developed with UCSD, reveals the truth about SDUHSD's four high schools — CCA at +90.93 stands alone, while TP, SDA, and LCC all sit within the ±25 normal range.

 San Diego Public Education 2026: A Slow-Motion Crisis Most Parents Underestimate